 4 Chemicals Pregnant Women Should Avoid

 Starting early in their pregnancy, women are inundated by things to avoid during the next nine months.
 In the United States, that list usually includes alcoholic beverages, soft cheeses, raw fish, even some vegetables, saunas and hot tubs.
 If you live in another country, opinions about what is safe vary.
-There are numerous chemicals that are recommended to be avoided during pregnancy – even some essential oils considered risky.
+There are numerous chemicals that are recommended to be avoided during pregnancy – even some essential oils in air fresheners considered risky.

 Like medical knowledge related to everything, suggestions for a healthy pregnancy are always advancing.
 Many chemicals are easily avoided, but others, notably sunscreen, have potentially dangerous chemicals in nearly every product available online, in drug stores, and at cosmetics counters.
 The following are the chemicals doctors most often recommend avoiding when possible during pregnancy.